 How is a Dental Crown Delivered?
-Your Salem Family & General Dentist Describes the Process
+Your Family & General Dentist in Salem, OR Describes the Process

 When a tooth is damaged beyond a simple filling repair, a dental crown can often save it and protect it from further damage, and/or improve its aesthetic appearance!
 But how exactly is a crown custom made and delivered to suit your smile?
 Let’s take a look at the dental crown procedure!